A great sex life: we all want it. And, judging by what we see in the movies, we’ve all got it.

-The bags come with many labels: Pornography.
-Promiscuity.
-Childhood sexual abuse.
-Affairs.
+The bags come with many labels: pornography, promiscuity, childhood sexual abuse, affairs.
 The script may be a little different for each individual, but the impact on the marriage is the same.
 Unresolved sexual baggage really does come into the bedroom, and it hinders people from developing the sort of closeness they long to experience with their husband or wife.

 Now you may be sitting there saying, “Too late.
 That ship has sailed.
 And now I’ve got some issues.”
-If that’s you, you’re in good company.
+If that’s the case, you’re in good company.
 And the good news is your sexual past can be resolved.
 It requires being honest with yourself and your spouse about your past involvements and the damage it’s brought to your marriage.
 It entails a willingness to forgive yourself, your spouse, and others with whom you’ve been involved.
 And, most importantly, it requires a commitment to live differently from now on.
 That means no outside involvements, no pornography, and no scoping out people other than your spouse.
 Deal with your past to find freedom going forward.

 And if you struggle with negative attitudes toward sex, remember that sex was God’s idea in the first place.
-As a matter of fact, in Genesis 2, He said that a man should leave his father and mother and shall cleave to his wife, and the two shall become one flesh.
-And He said, “This is very good.”
+As a matter of fact, in Genesis 2, he said that a man should leave his father and mother and shall cleave to his wife, and the two shall become one flesh.
+And he said, “This is very good.”
 Too often, people carry negative attitudes into the bedroom from their background, families of origin, and even religious teaching.
 But sexuality, when practiced within God’s guidelines, is a great thing — because God created it.

 Understand Your Differences